Updated on: 11/22/2019

 Legal Options After A Serious Car Accident

 At Davis Law Group, P.S., we review every detail of your case to provide you with the best possible counseling and representation.
-Our attorneys and legal team have handled thousands of pain and suffering personal injury claims.
+Our team of attorneys and legal staff have handled thousands of pain and suffering personal injury claims.
 It is only a matter of thoroughly documenting all the above, and understanding the ways in which insurance companies operate.

-Unlike other Washington State law firms that handle similar personal injury car accident cases, Attorney Chris Davis and his staff focus on the quality of representation, rather than quantity of clients.
+Unlike other Washington State law firms that handle similar personal injury cases, Attorney Chris Davis and his staff focus on the quality of representation, rather than quantity of clients.
 Let us help you maximize the pain and suffering amount of your claim.
-Call us today at 206-539-0969 for a free case evaluation.
+Call us today at (206) 727-4000 for a free case evaluation.
 You can also use the chat feature below or fill out the contact form on this page.